sxjs1st/sxjs1st.github.io/_pages/miscellaneous.md

 Besides, I’m also a beginner in skiing and diving.
 In the 16th Beijing Higher Education Skiing Competition, I placed **8th** in the Men’s Snowboard Group B. As for diving, I mean the kind that involves jumping or falling into water from a platform or springboard.

+## Games
+My favorite games are **Monster Hunter** and **PUBG**.
+I enjoy the thrill of hunting massive creatures in Monster Hunter, where strategy and teamwork are key.
+In PUBG, I love the intense, fast-paced action and the excitement of being the last one standing.
+These games offer totally different experiences, but both keep me engaged and always wanting to improve my skills.

 ## Food

 I don't like: